dirigiblelabs/curriculum-2018/NickoletaYankova/homework3/homework3.md

 ![clone_proj.png](images/clone_proj.png)

 ### Pull changes
-If you have changes available only remotely, right click on the project and select the “pull” option.
+To pull you remote changes, right click on the project and select the “pull” option.
 You can also select to pull all projects using the ‘pull’ button from Git Perspective menu.

 ![pull.png](images/pull.png)